dotnet/docs/docs/architecture/dapr-for-net-developers/service-invocation.md

 Both the original and updated eShop application leverage the [Envoy proxy](https://www.envoyproxy.io/) as an API gateway.
 Envoy is an open-source proxy and communication bus that is popular across modern distributed applications.
 Originating from Lyft, Envoy is owned and maintained by the [Cloud-Native Computing Foundation](https://www.cncf.io/).

-In the original eShopOnContainers implementation, the Envoy API gateway forwarded incoming HTTP requests directly to aggregator or backend services.
+In the original eShopOnContainers implementation, the Envoy API gateway forwarded incoming HTTP requests directly to aggregator or back-end services.
 In the new eShopOnDapr, the Envoy proxy forwards the request to a Dapr sidecar.
 The sidecar provides service invocation, mTLS, and observability.

 Envoy is configured using a YAML definition file to control the proxy's behavior.
 To enable Envoy to forward HTTP requests to a Dapr sidecar container, a `dapr` cluster is added to the configuration.
 The cluster configuration contains a host that points to the HTTP port on which the Dapr sidecar is listening: